 The old investing rule of ‘buy and hold’ no longer works in our global economy, where news from across the world can rock our markets.
-And in addition to the news, there are myriad seasonal investing trends (movements during certain times of the year) to consider.
+And in addition to the news, there are myriad seasonal investing trends (movements during certain times of the year, including the one we’re about to enter) to consider.
 But should you really pay attention to any of them?
 That all depends.

 First, it’s important to know what seasonal investing trends are out there.
 There are a few that are supported by decades of data.

 One of the contributors to my Wall Street’s Best newsletters is Jeffrey Hirsch, editor of The Stock Trader’s Almanac.
 Jeffrey—like his father Yale, who founded the newsletter—is a statistician.
 He parses market data and is an expert of seasonal investing.
 In his newsletter, Jeffrey often addresses many of the old stock market adages, including:

 - Santa Claus Rally (stock market rallies in December, usually the last week).
 The truth: According to The Stock Trader’s Almanac, since 1950, the average gain for this period of the year has been 1.3%, and since 1969, it has generated positive returns 75% of the time.

 - Sell in May and Go Away (November 1 – April 30 are considered the best months of the year for the markets).
 The truth: A report by Barclays found that average returns from 1970-2017 were stronger between November and April than they are in May through October.